-As it’s the 70th anniversary, we already have an exciting line-up of speakers and panels, and there will be special virtual spaces for social networking, study group & forum meetings, exhibitors and mentoring.
+As it’s the 70th anniversary, we already have an exciting line-up of speakers and panels, and there will be special virtual spaces for social networking and exhibitors.
 The usual bursary support for concessionary and early career members remains in place.

 Our plenary speakers are:

 - Gurminder Bhambra – University of Sussex